valiquette/homebridge-rachio-irrigation/README.md

 ## About

-This plugin provides 3 options for use in HomeKit<br>Both option have extra switches for Standby mode and a Run All
+This plugin provides 3 options for use in HomeKit<br>Both option have additional switches as options for Standby mode and a Run All along with any Rachio Schedules
 1. Irrigation System Accessory with zones that are linked (default in configuration)
 2. Irrigation System Accessory with separate zones shown as a single tile
 3. Irrigation System Accessory with separate zones shown as a separate tiles (option in Homekit)

 ### Screenshots